Film Darkroom Photography Information Links

 There are links to specialist reprographic suppliers who make useful and relatively inexpensive darkroom calibration tools.

-Finally, I have included a list of personal reference books which I have found useful.
+Finally, I have included a list of personal reference books that I have found useful.
 Many of these are out of print, but you can find them second hand online.
 Last, I have divided the reference books into 3 levels of skill: beginner, intermediate and advanced.

 These links are provided solely as a starting point for your information search.
 I do not have any affiliate links with the references I am providing.